 Why Criminalize Fracking?

-1. Criminalization removes fracking ― an inherently harmful activity ― from the rigged regulatory framework (Department of Environmental Conservation) that is designed to benefit industry, not to protect people and nature.
+1. Criminalization removes fracking ― an inherently harmful activity ― from the rigged regulatory framework (Department of Environmental Conservation's Division of Mineral Resources in this case) that is designed to benefit industry, not to protect people and nature.

 Our law sits firmly within the criminal code, where it belongs.
 The regulatory process merely mitigates harm rather than preventing it.
 It operates on the absurd assumption that corporate technology and investment are by definition good for society.
 Meanwhile, the people are left with no recourse but to beg hamstrung or subverted regulators, politicians and courts to protect us.